HackVerse/blog/_posts/2021-12-06-hackverse-behind-the-scenes.md

 "I had an amazing experience being a part of the organizing team, especially because of the amazing teammates (both batchmates and juniors).
 Everyone was supportive of each other and that's what really holds the team spirit high." -Nishant Kumar, Operations Head, SR Head

 "Organizing HackVerse 2.0 was an amazing experience.
-Personally, I got to work with people who are motivated to organize the event, manage huge tasks and be part of planning one of the biggest online hackathons.
-As part of the team, we saw amazing ideas come to life and being implemented by the team.
-We wanted HackVerse to be one of a kind experience to the participants."
+Personally, I got to work with people who are motivated to organize the event, manage huge tasks and be a part of planning one of the biggest online hackathons.
+As part of the team, we saw amazing ideas come to life and be implemented by the team.
+We wanted HackVerse to be one of a kind experience for the participants."
 -K Rahul Reddy, Lead Organizer

 "HackVerse 2.0 happened under extraordinary circumstances.
 We had to deal with a lot of uncertainties and questions while planning for the event.
 Personally, I've learnt quite a bit about sponsor and vendor negotiations.
 The best part is the amazing feedback we've received from our participants regarding the event."